Keswick Adventures Blog

 The Best Outdoor Activities in the Lake District

-Ghyll scrambling and canyoning
+Ghyll Scrambling and Canyoning

-Always a popular choice for an outdoor adventure activity, ghyll scrambing - also known as gorge scrambling - is great fun and accessible for most ages.
+Always a popular choice for an outdoor adventure activity, ghyll scrambling - also known as gorge scrambling - is great fun and accessible for most ages.
 You slip, slide and scramble down a mountain river, taking in rock pools, mini waterfalls, and some awesome scenery.

 Canyoning is ghyll scrambling's older sibling.
 Everything's a bit bigger here: bigger jumps, deeper river gorges, and deeper pools.
 It's for those who love to really get that adrenaline pumping!

-Paddle boarding
+Paddle Boarding

-Rock climbing
+Rock Climbing

 The Lake District - and Wasdale more specifically - is known as the birthplace of British climbing.
 Pioneers of the rock climbing world took on death-defying ascents here, without the help of the ropes and safety equipment we have nowadays.
-We wouldn’t recommend taking on the likes of Pillar without, but if you want to get onto the rock, there’s no better place to do it than the Lake District.
+We wouldn't recommend taking on the likes of Pillar without, but if you want to get onto the rock, there's no better place to do it than the Lake District.
+Experienced climbers can find plenty of exciting and challenging routes, while absolute beginners can get indoor and outdoor training at a number of locations across the county.

 Via Ferrata Xtreme

-At Honister Slate Mine in Borrowdale is the infamous Via Ferrata Xtreme!
+At Honister Slate Mine in Borrowdale you'll find the infamous Via Ferrata Xtreme!
 Following the footsteps of the former miners, this scary route scales the edge of cliff faces up to the top of Fleetwith Pike.
 Peer way down into the valley below as you hold onto the narrow ropes, wires and cargo nets that guide you to the summit.

 Swimming

-Go Ape and Treetop Nets
+Go Ape, Treetop Nets and Treetop Trek

 Found in both Whinlatter and Grizedale forests, Go Ape is a tree-top adventure with high-ropes courses, zip wires and suspended platforms.
 You're safely secured the whole time, but still feel the rush as you step out onto the tree-to-tree crossings with only thin air between you and the ground!

-Walking
+Walking and Hiking

 Of course, the best way to explore the landscape of the Lake District is to go walking.
 Whether you're up high or down low, there are routes for all ages, abilities, and inclinations.
 Our favourite walks around Keswick include Skiddaw, Latrigg, Catbells, and Friar's Crag.